Brewers vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Brewers have posted a mark of 2-2.
+- In five games as the underdog over the last 10 matchups, the Brewers have a record of 3-2.

-- Bookmakers have not posted a spread in any of the Brewers' past 10 matchups.
-In five consecutive games, Milwaukee and its opponent have finished below the over/under, with the average total set by oddsmakers being 9.7 runs.
+- Oddsmakers have yet to post a spread in any of the Brewers' past 10 games.
+For six games in a row, Milwaukee and its opponent have finished below the over/under, with the average total set by sportsbooks being 9.6 runs.

 Explore More About This Game